Information and Policies

 Any students having a problem in school MUST report it to the appropriate person in school and not phone home.
 Parents are often worried by such calls and cannot resolve the issue.

 In particular, for safety reasons, students must NEVER use their phones to arrange with a parent or family member to go home.
-This MUST be arranged through Year Team Leaders or the lead First Aider.
+This MUST be arranged through Progress Leaders or the lead First Aider.

 Most phones now also have a camera and a video facility.
 Students should be aware that it is an extremely serious matter to take photographs of staff, in lessons or around the college unless this is done with their consent as part of a planned activity.
 If students wish to take photographs or film of other students, this must be done outside school unless, again, it is part of an activity arranged by staff and with the students’ consent.
 Normally, the college cameras would be used in such circumstances.